 What is a Mummy?

-To understand how mummies can be preserved so well, we need to look at why things decompose in the first place.
+To understand how mummies can be made and preserved so well, we need to look at why things decompose in the first place.

 However, bacteria require water or moisture to stay alive and function.
 Extremely cold or arid climates (found in deserts) are not suitable for bacteria to thrive, so the decomposition process does not happen nearly as quickly.
 For example, Ötzi was found encapsulated in ice, which naturally preserved his body, since no bacteria could decompose it.
 This is similar to why vegetables are stored in refrigerators.
 Egyptians also accidentally found undamaged bodies in their graves due to the arid conditions of the desert and interpreted this as a sign of living well in the afterlife.
 The desert sand would absorb all the moisture in the body and in its absence, decomposition would not take place.
 However, when people began burying the dead in caskets, the bodies decomposed, as the sand could not dry the flesh.
 At that point, the elaborate practice of mummification was invented.
-This practice of preserving the cadavers was adopted not only by ancient Egyptians, but other people too, many times for religious reasons.
+This practice of preserving the cadavers was adopted not only by ancient Egyptians but other people too, many times for religious reasons.
+So now let us look at how they are made.

 In mummification, the goal is to strip the cadaver of moisture and make it completely dry both inside and outside.
 Then, the body is embalmed further to prevent decay by environmental factors and moisture attraction.
 In the absence of moisture, bacteria will not form.
 This logic is the same as drying or pickling fruits to preserve them for longer.
 Our bodies are composed of 60-78% water.
 Therefore, the process was quite cumbersome and gory.
 It took priests 70 days to properly prepare a mummy for burial.